georgeliu96/left-punch-right-kick/README.md

 ### Explosions
 * Upon killing an enemy, an explosion appears in the top half of the game, at a random x coordinate
 * Serves to add extra animation in the game but also as a distraction to the player

+### Hiscores
+* Once the game is complete, the game presents a screen in which you can enter initials and save your hiscore
+* Scores are saved to Google Firebase and shown on screen as soon as a new score is entered

 ## Future TODOs